oneapi-src/level-zero-spec/core/PROG.md

 ### Command Queues
 - A command queue represents a physical input stream to the device.
-- The number of command queues per device is queried from calling
+- The number of simultaneous command queues per device is queried from calling
-  ::xeDeviceGetProperties; returned as ::xe_device_properties_t.numAsyncComputeEngines.
+  ::xeDeviceGetProperties; returned as ::xe_device_properties_t.numAsyncComputeEngines and ::xe_device_properties_t.numAsyncCopyEngines.
 - Multiple command queues may be created by an application.
 For example, an application may want to create a command queue per CPU thread.
 - There is no implicit binding of command queues to CPU threads.
 Therefore,